legoraft/legoraft.github.io/_drafts/hypnos-v2.md

 [^1]: Ray tracing, a math-based way to calculate lighting.
 Turning this on instantly crashed my game.

-[^2]: [Wayland](https://wayland.freedesktop.org/) is aiming to be an [xorg](https://www.x.org/wiki/) replacement, which has been getting more traction recently, even though it has existed for about 16 years.
+[^2]: [Wayland](https://wayland.freedesktop.org/) is aiming to be an [xorg](https://www.x.org/wiki/) replacement, which has been getting more mainstream recently, this did take a long time (it has been in development for about 16 years).